What Is a Pap Smear?

 The results of the Pap smear are usually available within two to three weeks.
 At the end of Pap smear testing, each woman should ask how she should expect to be informed about the results of her Pap smear.
 If you have not been informed of your results after 3 weeks, please call our office.

-An infection or blood may hide abnormal cells and douching or vaginal jellies, creams or medications may wash away or dilute the cells.
+Infection or blood may hide abnormal cells, and douching or vaginal jellies, creams, or medications may wash away or dilute the cells.
 To help prevent this, you should avoid:

 - Sexual intercourse

 - Vaginal medications & hygiene products for 2-3 days before your test.

 You and your doctor can decide when it’s time for you to begin pap smear testing and how often you should have it done based on your individual risk factors.

 Pap Smear FAQ

 What Do the Results of Pap Smear Mean?

 Positive results of your Pap Smear test indicate that unusual or abnormal cells on your cervix were found.
 However, you need to be aware that it does not necessarily mean that you have cervical cancer.
 In some cases, positive results of the Pap test signal that there have been cell changes caused by HPV (Human Papilloma Virus).
 Negative results of the Pap Smear test indicate that no abnormal cells were detected on your cervix.